-- 3. The competent authority shall not take action under this Article unless, not less than one month before the measure is intended to take effect, it has notified all other competent authorities and ESMA in writing the details of: - (a) the financial instrument or activity or practice to which the proposed action relates; - (b) the precise nature of the proposed prohibition or restriction and when it is intended to take effect; and - (c) the evidence upon which it has based its decision and upon which is satisfied that each of the conditions in paragraph 2 are met.
+- 3. The competent authority shall not impose a prohibition or restriction under this Article unless, not less than one month before the measure is intended to take effect, it has notified all other competent authorities and ESMA in writing or through another medium agreed between the authorities the details of: - (a) the financial instrument or activity or practice to which the proposed action relates;

-11007/13 OM/mf 101 DGG 1B EN In exceptional cases where the competent authority deems it necessary to take urgent action under this Article in order to prevent detriment arising from the instruments, practices or activities mentioned in paragraph (a), the competent authority can act with no less than [24 hours] written notice, before the measure is intended to take effect, to all other competent authorities and ESMA provided that all of the criteria in this Article are met and that, in addition, it is clearly established that a one month notification period would not adequately address the specific concern or threat.
+- (b) the precise nature of the proposed prohibition or restriction and when it is intended to take effect; and - (c) the evidence upon which it has based its decision and upon which is satisfied that each of the conditions in paragraph 2 are met. - 3a.
+In exceptional cases where the competent authority deems it necessary to take urgent action under this Article in order to prevent detriment arising from the financial instruments, structured deposits, practices or activities mentioned in paragraph 1, the competent authority may take action on a provisional basis with no less than 24 hours written notice, before the measure is intended to take effect, to all other competent authorities and ESMA or, for structured deposits, EBA, provided that all the criteria in this Article are met and that, in addition, it is clearly established that a one month notification period would not adequately address the specific concern or threat.
+The competent authority may not take action on a provisional basis for a period exceeding three months.

 - 4. The competent authority shall publish on its website notice of any decision to impose any prohibition or restriction referred to in paragraph 1.
 The notice shall specify details of the prohibition or restriction, a time after the publication of the notice from which the measures will take effect and the evidence upon which it is satisfied each of the conditions in paragraph 2 are met.
 The prohibition or restriction shall only apply in relation to actions taken after the publication of the notice. - 5.
 The competent authority shall revoke a prohibition or restriction if the conditions in paragraph 2 no longer apply. - 6.
-The Commission shall adopt by means of delegated acts in accordance with Article 41 measures specifying criteria and factors to be taken into account by competent authorities in determining when there is a significant investor protection concern or a threat to the orderly functioning and integrity of financial markets or commodity markets and to the stability of the whole or part of the financial system of the Union referred to in paragraph 2(a).
+The Commission shall adopt delegated acts in accordance with Article 41 specifying criteria and factors to be taken into account by competent authorities in determining when there is a significant investor protection concern or a threat to the orderly functioning and integrity of financial markets or commodity markets or to the stability of the of the financial system within at least one Member State referred to in paragraph 2(a).